Find therapists who specialize in stress management:

 How common is stress?

-The same study states that women report higher average levels of stress than men do.
+Women, on average, report higher average levels of stress than do men

 Everyone reacts to stress differently, but the following are a few of the most common symptoms:

 Anxiety or worry: You may be frequently preoccupied or find your thoughts racing.

 Feeling overwhelmed: Stress can make you feel like you’re not able to manage all of your life’s demands.

 Conflicts with friends, family, and colleagues: You may be irritable, and less patient with others.